avatao/blog.avatao.com/_posts/2018-11-22-Secure-collaborative-infrastructure-deployment-workflow-with-Terraform,-Vault,-and-Atlantis.md

 featured-img: terraform_vault_atlantis _collab_wtext
 ---

 In one of our recent [posts](https://blog.avatao.com/How-to-automate-your-infrastructure-with/), we wrote about the difficulties of adopting infrastructure automation in a previously static environment.
-As experience shows, it's never easy to get accustomed to a tool when the size of your team excels in numbers… Exploring its strengths, weaknesses, and boundaries, adopting best practices could take weeks.
+As experience shows, it's never easy to get accustomed to a tool when the size of your team excels in numbers.
+Exploring its strengths, weaknesses, and boundaries, adopting best practices could take weeks.

 <!--excerpt-->

 ----

 ## A basic notion